Skip to main content

 1. Start With the Real Lab Context

-Replace the generic opening with a sentence tied to the employer’s lab type, volume, or specialty.
-Show you understand their testing environment before talking about yourself.
+Start your cover letter with a sentence connected to the employer’s lab type, volume, or specialty.
+Demonstrate that you understand their testing environment before introducing your background.

 See an example